pages

 Solve aging first, and with time, we'll solve all remaining challenges of humanity.

 Hello!
-I’m a postdoc fellow at Stanford University in Tony Wyss-Coray’s lab and University of Washington in David Baker’s lab, supported by an F99K00 fellowship.
-I recently received my Ph.D. from Harvard Medical School in Vadim Gladyshev’s lab and an M.Sc. in Computational Science and Engineering from Harvard SEAS.
-My research merges aging biology with protein design to tackle neurodegeneration, focusing on the cause of aging, epigenetics, metabolism, and multi-omics.
+I’m a postdoctoral fellow at Stanford University in Tony Wyss-Coray’s lab and University of Washington in David Baker’s lab, supported by an NIH/NIA F99K00 fellowship.
+I earned my Ph.D. in Biological Sciences from Harvard Medical School (2025) in Vadim Gladyshev’s lab and an M.Sc. in Computational Science and Engineering from Harvard SEAS (2024).
+My research merges aging biology with protein design to tackle neurodegeneration, focusing on the causes of aging, epigenetics, metabolism, and multi-omics.
 I’m building the next generation of therapeutics through machine learning and protein design.
+I am currently on the job market seeking tenure-track faculty positions starting in 2026.

 news